Dalvii/GhostBot/README.md

 # GhostBot
-A Discord.JS program to access your bot servers and DMs in a dedicated Discord server
+A Discord.JS program to access/redirect your bot servers and DMs in a dedicated Discord server

 Dedicated server view: